Scale customer reach and grow sales with AskHandle chatbot

 2. Multiplication

-To multiply two matrices, the number of columns in the first matrix must equal the number of rows in the second.
-Multiply elements from the rows of the first matrix by corresponding elements from the columns of the second, and sum them up for each position in the resulting matrix.
+To multiply two matrices, the number of columns in the first must equal the number of rows in the second.
+Multiply rows of the first matrix by columns of the second and sum each position.

 $$\begin{pmatrix} a & b \\ c & d \end{pmatrix} \times \begin{pmatrix} e & f \\ g & h \end{pmatrix} = \begin{pmatrix} ae+bg & af+bh \\ ce+dg & cf+dh \end{pmatrix}$$